-- Maintain the current customer-driven policy of production based on orders received independently from the customers of each company separately whereby the purchase quantity of each company are decided by the existing and/or new customers themselves.
+Maintain the current customer-driven policy of production based on orders received independently from the customers of each company separately whereby the purchase quantity of each company are decided by the existing and/or new customers themselves.
 Though the Company and GSTEEL have production capability to produce similar product range, based on the customer's preferences the Company focuses on producing HRC mainly for the cut sheet usage and GSTEEL focuses on producing HRC mainly for pipe making industry.
-The Company uses such guideline for preparing its business plan which will be monitored by the Audit Committee on quarterly basis. - 2) Reduction of chance of the business competition between the Company and GSTEEL: The management of the Company and of GSTEEL shall plan and prepare the guidelines on future
+The Company uses such guideline for preparing its business plan which will be monitored by the Audit Committee on quarterly basis.

-- 3) Independence of the board of directors and the management: The Company and GSTEEL have its own independent boards and audit committees to maintain the interest of minority shareholders on both sides, and each company's management has their own business policy to maintain an independent management approach in the best interest of each of the Company and GSTEEL. - 4) The authority to approve business plan lies with the board of directors of each company which includes of independent directors.
+- 2) Reduction of chance of the business competition between the Company and GSTEEL: The management of the Company and of GSTEEL shall plan and prepare the guidelines on future business expansion on the principle of its respective expertise, production process, the present customer target group, avoid the redundant investment and encourage the economies of scale in terms of both production and purchase of raw materials based on the current customer driven production policy as explained in No. 1 above in the best interest of each of the Company and GSTEEL. - 3) Independence of the board of directors and the management: The Company and GSTEEL have its own independent boards and audit committees to maintain the interest of minority shareholders on both sides, and each company's management has their own business policy to maintain an independent management approach in the best interest of each of the Company and GSTEEL. - 4) The authority to approve business plan lies with the board of directors of each company which includes of independent directors.
 The CEO and the management team do not have the authority to carry out the business operation without a business plan approved by the board of directors.
 The board of directors review the market environment, customers requirements, procurement and operational costs and other factors before approving such business plan.
 Further, in the event of a tie vote, the chairman (who is an independent director) of the meeting shall have a casting vote. - 5) Making related transaction between the Company and GSTEEL: Both Companies have policies to maintain the commercial arm's length basis in making any related party transaction between the Company and GSTEEL.
 In case there is a related transaction between the two companies, both companies shall have transparent reviewing procedure with the auditor in order to be able to verify and comment on such related transactions and make sufficient disclosure in the Companies' financial statements.